bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/installing-stencil.md

 ```

 ## Installing on Windows
-There's two methods for installing Stencil CLI and its dependencies on Windows.
+There are two methods for installing Stencil CLI and its dependencies on Windows.

 ### Method 1: Install dependencies using Chocolatey
 If you're not comfortable manually installing and configuring Python and Node.js on Windows, or if you prefer an easy installation option, use the [Chocolatey package manager](https://chocolatey.org/) to install Stencil CLI's dependencies.
 To do so, [open PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/starting-windows-powershell?view=powershell-6) as an administrator, and run the following commands: